This is a new Beta development release, fixing recently discovered bugs.

 only to superusers.
 Other users receive only an access

-denied
+denied message.

 (Bug#17254)

-IN()
+IN() and

-can return
+CHAR() can return

-, but did not signal that to the query
+NULL, but did not signal that to the query

 processor, causing incorrect results for